Taxes on Selling Your House? Here’s a Plain-English Breakdown

 If you have a taxable gain due to high proceeds, or you don’t meet the three requirements listed above, you can expect to pay capital gains taxes in the year following your home sale.
 Tax brackets are based on your taxable income and filing status, and are separated into short-term capital gains (owned/occupied less than two years) and long-term capital gains.

 The tax brackets for short-term capital gains range from 10%–37%, while tax brackets for long-term capital gains range from 0%–20%.
-You can find your specific capital gains tax rate by clicking here.
+Find your specific capital gains tax rate.

 “Right now, with the way the market is, at least here in Las Vegas, we’re seeing such a large increase in the past couple years of sellers making a significant profit on what they paid for the house, in comparison to what they sold it for,” says Craig Tann, who is in the top 1% of real estate agents in Las Vegas and ranks in the top 250 agents nationally.